The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Problem Setup

 \subsection{Implications of a DA-induced regularizer and connections to ridge regression}

+With this notation introduced, we now explain why DA gives rise to implicit regularization.
+For simplicity, we consider augmentation distributions that are unbiased on average here\footnote{We handle biased augmentation distributions in Section~\ref{bias_regress}.}.
+Then, we can simplify the objective~\eqref{DAobj} as:

+where the last two steps used the assumption that the augmentation distribution is unbiased on average.
+From this expression, it is clear that DA produces an \textit{implicit}, \textit{data-dependent} regularization $\|\T\|_{n\cg(\X)}^2$, defined by the augmentation covariance we just introduced.

-In this section, we unpack the effects of the DA-induced regularizer $\|\T\|_{n\cg(\X)}^2$.
-In general, we note that the objective~\eqref{obj_1} can be viewed as a general Tikhonov regularization problem with a possibly data-dependent regularizer matrix.
+The heart of our analysis is a detailed investigation of the implications of this data-dependent regularization on generalization.
+As a first step, we unpack the effects of the DA-induced regularizer $\|\T\|_{n\cg(\X)}^2$.
+Note that the objective~\eqref{obj_1} can be viewed as a general Tikhonov regularization problem with a possibly data-dependent regularizer matrix.
 Using this observation, we will show that this creates the effects of (i) $\ell_2$ \textit{regularization} (i.e. Tikhonov regularization with an identity regularizer matrix) and (ii) \textit{data spectrum modification}.

 The first step is to explicitly connect the solution to a ridge regression estimator.
 Since our focus is on stochastic augmentations, we assume that $\cg(\X)\succ 0$.
-Then, the objective~\eqref{obj_1} admits a closed-form solution given by

-We now use~\eqref{est_form} to link the estimator $\hat{\T}_{\text{aug}}$ to a ridge estimator by derivation below.
+Then, the objective~\eqref{obj_1} admits a closed-form solution given by $\hat{\T}_{\text{aug}} = (\X^\top\X + n\cg(\X))^{-1}\X^\top \y$.
+We use this solution to link the estimator $\hat{\T}_{\text{aug}}$ to a ridge estimator by derivation below.
 For ease of exposition, we suppress the dependency of $\cg$ on the training data matrix $\X$.